-Bernard Eizen's Web site bills him as a "renaissance" lawyer, but the tax and estates attorney may have exceeded his erudition when he ventured into the realm of intellectual property.
+Bernard Eizen's Web site bills him as a "renaissance" lawyer, but the tax and estates attorney may have bitten off more than he could chew when he ventured into the realm of intellectual property.
 That's the nub of a malpractice suit by former clients, who allege that Eizen's inexperience in IP law dealt such a blow to their thriving pretzel company's worth that negotiations to sell it for as much as $100 million crumbled.

 Pretzel Company's Owners Allege Tax Lawyer Got Lost in Twists of IP Law

 January 4, 2010